tuiwidgets/tuiwidgets/doc/ZWidget.rst

    layout of this widget or its direct children change.
    It should never be needed to call this when just using a widget.

-.. cpp:function:: void setFocus(Qt::FocusReason reason = Qt::OtherFocusReason)
+.. cpp:function:: void setFocus(Tui::FocusReason reason = Tui::OtherFocusReason)

    Requests focus for the widget.

-.. cpp:function:: void setFocusPolicy(Qt::FocusPolicy policy)
+.. cpp:function:: void setFocusPolicy(Tui::FocusPolicy policy)
-.. cpp:function:: Qt::FocusPolicy focusPolicy() const
+.. cpp:function:: Tui::FocusPolicy focusPolicy() const

    The focus policy determines how this widget can gain focus.
    If the focus policy contains